MahmudulHasan-15/30107584-Dissertation/README.md

 # 30107584-Dissertation

-# Dissertation Title: USE OF MACHINE LEARNING FOR STROKE PREDICTION: ENHANCING EARLY DETECTION AND PREVENTION.
+## Dissertation Title: Use of Machine Learning for Stroke Prediction: Enhancing Early Detection and Prevention.

-## This repository contains the dataset and the relevant code files for my MSc. final thesis which is submitted at University of South Wales (USW).
+### This repository contains the dataset and the relevant code files for my MSc. final thesis which is submitted at University of South Wales (USW).

 Name: Mahmudul Hasan
 ID: 30107584